WVUToday Style Guide

 The names of departments and colleges, and other proper names of places are capitalized as long as they are official titles.

 Example: Suzanne is a professor in the WVU Department of Psychology.
-Mark teaches in the geography department. (hint: the official title is the Department of Geology and Geography.)
+Mark teaches in the geography department.
+(Hint: The official title is the Department of Geology and Geography.)

 When attributing a quote, add the attribution following the first sentence of the quote, not at the end of an entire paragraph.
 This helps the reader quickly identify who is speaking.